Logan Paul announced at the end of April that he is ending regular updates on his popular daily vlogging channel.

 “If anyone is going to end my career, okay, it’s going to be me”

 As per usual Logan Paul click baited his entire audience into thinking his YouTube channel was coming to an end.
 Most likely making a tidy sum in the process.

 The Maverick Movement Is Real…Bro.

-Logan won’t be ending his Vlog, he will simply cease to upload daily which for must YouTubers, is unsustainable.
+Logan won’t be ending his Vlog, he will simply cease to upload daily which is unsustainable for most Youtube stars.